 What are smart meters?

 Smart meters are a type of meter that can be used to measure your electric, gas or water usage.

 What’s The Difference Between Smart Meters And Conventional Meters?

-2. Typically* smart meters send information back to the utility company via a wireless signal.
-Instead of having a utility meter man (or woman) come to your home and manually do the monthly electric or water service reading the reading is sent wirelessly.
+1. Typically smart meters send information back to the utility company via a wireless signal.
+Instead of having a utility meter man (or woman) come to your home and manually do the monthly electric or water service reading, the reading is sent wirelessly.
+But it can also be sent via powerline networking which creates another form of EMF pollution as I will explain below.